Electromagnetic energy (EME) transports the signals that many devices need to function.

 - TV and radio broadcast towers

-When a telecommunications carrier wants to build a new mobile phone tower, they must follow Industry code C564: 2018 mobile phone base station deployment.
-An objective of the code is to minimise EME exposure to the public.
+When a telecommunications carrier wants to build a new mobile phone tower, it must follow Industry code C564: 2020 mobile phone base station deployment, and relevant state/territory planning laws.
+The code requires the carrier to make site EME assessments in accordance with an ARPANSA prediction methodology and report format.

 You can complain if you think a carrier has not followed the code.

-We put EME safety rules in the licences, including those used by carriers and broadcasters.
+We put EME safety rules in radiocommunications licences, including those used by carriers and broadcasters.

-Our rules are in the Radiocommunications Licence Condition (Apparatus Licence) Determination 2015.
+Our rules are in the Radiocommunications Licence Condition (Apparatus Licence) Determination 2015 (Apparatus LCD) and in radiocommunications class licences.

 We may inspect and audit transmitter operators to make sure they comply with our rules.

-For a guide to small cells, consult this fact sheet.
+For a guide to small cells, see our fact sheet.